garynewby/PianoKeyboard/README.md

 ============

 A piano keyboard view, written in Swift 4.0.
-Has an IBInspectable key count property and IB_DESIGNABLE preview.
+Has an IBInspectable key count and show notes properties, and IB_DESIGNABLE preview.
 All image elements are drawn using Core Graphics.

 ![alt tag](https://github.com/garynewby/GLNPianoView/raw/master/screen.png)